Skip to main content

 Our Verdict

-The Smithok 4-pack is the group preparedness champion at just $2.25 per bracelet.
+The Smithok 4-pack is the group preparedness champion at under three dollars per bracelet.
 Every family member gets a full-featured survival bracelet in their own color — unbeatable for the price.

 Best for: Families and small groups who want a bracelet for everyone at the lowest total cost